Baluns, Ununs and Power Ratings

 Unfortunately there is no industry standard for measurement of power ratings for baluns and ununs.
 Consequently, comparison of the same type of balun/unun from different vendors can have very different outcomes when the unit is put in to service.
 With this in mind, we have set our own company standards and what follows is provided for a better understanding of the installation and best use of our units.

-Research and testing by Jerry Sevick (W2FMI SK) determined that baluns lose approximately 40% of their power rating at a 2:1 SWR and 60-70% at 3:1 SWR.
+- Baluns lose approximately 40% of their power rating at a 2:1 SWR and 60-70% at 3:1 SWR.
 This means that when one of our 3kW rated baluns is used at 2:1 SWR, the rating of the unit is reduced to 1.8kW and at 3:1 reduced to a conservative 1kW.
-Ununs on the other hand do not suffer as much degradation and 30% at 2:1 and 45% at 3:1 should be used as guidelines.
-All of this assumes standard SSB duty cycle and usage.
+Our 5kW rated balun is reduced to 3kW and 1.7kW respectively

-Power ratings are impacted even more by high duty cycle digital modes such as FT8.
+- Power ratings are impacted even more by high duty cycle digital modes such as FT8.
 While it can be said that FT8 is a 50% duty cycle i.e. 15 seconds on and then 15 off, it is also at 100% carrier for the full transmit time.
-The frequent on/off cycle of FT8 mode when used with an antenna with elevated standing wave, does not allow adequate time for a balun to dissipate heat build up.
+The frequent on/off cycle of FT8 mode when used with an antenna with elevated standing wave does not allow adequate time for a balun to dissipate heat build up.
 This heat can cause a slowly increasing SWR and ultimately thermal breakdown if the unit is used for extended periods.

 Recent Posts